mofrim/42-minishell/Readme.md

     #define	EDOM		33	/* Math argument out of domain of func */
     #define	ERANGE		34	/* Math result not representable */
     ```
+- **[2024-12-05 10:20]** How to streamline the execution process with bltins?
+  and possible multi-pipe cmds?
+How to handle the output redirection / piping of
+  a bltin function.
+Definitely the env-var substitution would have to happen
+  beforehand.